tangentsoft/pidp8i/doc/uwfocal-manual.md

 | `FBUF(I,V)` | stores the value of `V` in the `I`th location |

-The range of the index is typically 0-4095 for FBUF and 0-1023 for `FCOM`.  `FCOM` has another mode houever, in which data is stored as two-word integers (rather than four-word floating point values) thereby doubling the amount of storage available but limiting the range of the data to +/- 2"i23.
-To use `FCOM` in this mode, specify a *negative* index (legal range is -1 to -2048).
+The range of the index is typically 0-4095 for FBUF and 0-1023 for `FCOM`.  `FCOM` has another mode however, in which data is stored as two-word integers (rather than four-word floating point values) thereby doubling the amount of storage available but limiting the range of the data to &plusmn;2<sup>23</sup>.
+To use `FCOM` in this mode, specify a *negative* index.
+(The legal range is -1 to -2048.)
 Here is a loop which stores the square root of all numbers from 0-1023:

-     FOR 1=0,1023; SET FCOM(I,FSQT(I))
+     FOR I=0,1023; SET FCOM(I,FSQT(I))

-Although `FBUF` and `FCOM` share the same field, FBUF starts from the 'bottom up' while `FCOM` stores from the 'top down", so both functions may be used simultaneously.
-Furthermore both functions are fully recursive, so calls such as `FCOM(I,FCOM(J))` may be used to move data from one location to another.
+Although `FBUF` and `FCOM` share the same field, FBUF starts from the 'bottom up' while `FCOM` stores from the 'top down', so both functions may be used simultaneously.
+Furthermore, both functions are fully recursive, so calls such as `FCOM(I,FCOM(J))` may be used to move data from one location to another.